 The Oak Tree Centre café was open, offering hot lunches, coffees, teas, snacks and great cakes!

 Having secured a grant of £5,400 from the DHL UK Foundation, a team of volunteers both from DHL and the church prepared the ground the day before for the planting of the trees.
 A team also assembled the outdoor furniture for the newly developed courtyard as well as new planters.
 This has created a really attractive new community space that is ideally located adjacent to Shenley Brook End School.

 Shenley Christian Fellowship own and manage The Oak Tree Centre, and run a wide range of programmes for the community at the prestigious venue.
-The Fellowship also use the facility for church meetings on a Sunday morning and evening.
+The Fellowship also use the facility for church meetings on Sunday mornings and evenings.

 It will provide the opportunity for local people to come and play badminton, to rent the facility for larger events and be a facility to other organisations who wish to host their own gatherings.
 It will be ideal for concerts, drama productions and celebrations.
-It will also be used by the fellowship for their Sunday meetings, as our numbers grow.
+It will also be used by the church for our Sunday meetings, as our numbers grow.